Approximate full conformal prediction in an RKHS: General case

 \subsection{Proof of Lemma~\ref{lm.coverage.approximate.region}}

-\begin{proof} From Lemma~\ref{lm.sandwiching}, the full conformal prediction region $\fcpr$ is contained in the approximate prediction region $\ufcpr{}$.
-Therefore, since the full conformal prediction region is a confidence prediction region by Theorem~\ref{thm.coverage}, then so is the approximate prediction region.
-In fact, its coverage probability is bounded from below as
+\begin{proof} From Lemma~\ref{lm.sandwiching}, the full-conformal prediction-region $\fcpr$ is contained in the approximate prediction-region $\ufcpr{}$.
+Therefore, since the full-conformal prediction-region is a confidence prediction-region by Theorem~\ref{thm.coverage}, then so is the approximate prediction-region.
+In fact, its coverage-probability is bounded from below as

 \end{proof}